 - IPS users: by default various new "exception policies" are set to DROP traffic.
-Please see Exception Policies for details on the settings and their scope. - New protocols enabled by default: bittorrent-dht, quic, http2 - The telnet protocol is also enabled by default, but only for the app-layer.
+Please see Exception Policies for details on the settings and their scope.
+For trouble shooting, please check My traffic gets blocked after upgrading to Suricata 7. - New protocols enabled by default: bittorrent-dht, quic, http2. - The telnet protocol is also enabled by default, but only for the app-layer.